 The Green Tea Verdict

 Despite being thought of as for human consumption, green tea is packed full of benefits that can also help your dog.
-Its antioxidant properties make it ideal for combatting cancer, plus helps enhance your dog’s immune system, so they can ward off infections and diseases without medical intervention.
+Its antioxidant properties make it ideal for combating cancer, plus helps enhance your dog’s immune system, so they can ward off infections and diseases without medical intervention.
 You need to prepare decaffeinated green tea for your dog several days before intended consumption.
-Consult your local vet for guidance on supplementing your pup's diet with green tea to verify its suitability for your pooch.